Introduction

 History of Tikamgarh district

-The early history of Tikamgarh district is however not chronicled, though as suggested by the numerous ruins of buildings and other old remains lies scattered at various places, including Orchha, Prithvipur, Garh Kudar, Barana, Digora, Lidhoura, Mohangarg, Baldeogarh and Tikamgarh, it can be said that this district had a glorious past.
-The Tikamgarh district was a part of the vast empires successively ruled by the Mauryas, the Sungas and the imperial Guptas.
-It was in the first quarter of ninth century A.D., that Mannuka founded a new dynasty; the Chandella dynasty in this area.
-Tikamgarh along with Khajuraho and Mahoba formed part of the extensive Chandella Kingdom.
-The Khangras also held this region especially around Garh Kundar.
-The rising power of Bundelas in this region resulted in the downfall of the Khangras.
-The Orchha records trace the descent of the Bundela Kingdom of Orchha from Garh Kudar chiefs of Benaras Hemkaran, also known as Pancham Bundela.
+scattered at a number of places including Garh Kudar, Prithvipur, Mohangarg, Orchha, Lidhoura, Digora, Barana, Baldeogarh and Tikamgarh town.
+The remnants suggest that the district had a rich and glorious past.
+The district of Tikamgarh previously used to be a part of the vast empires successively ruled by the Mauryas, the Sungas and the imperial Guptas.
+It was during the first quarter of ninth century A.D. that Mannuka founded a new dynasty; the Chandella dynasty in this area.
+Tikamgarh along with Khajuraho and Mahoba formed part of extensive Chandella Kingdom.

 Administration of Tikamgarh district